Nematodes are microscopic soil-dwelling worms, many less than 1/16-inch long.

 - Till the soil in winter to expose nematodes to killing sunlight and dryness.

 Beneficial nematodes that are insect parasites are harmless to humans, wildlife, bees, and earthworms.
-They attack cutworms, root weevils, corn and stem borers, and squash vine borers and some pest root nematodes.
+They attack cutworms, root weevils, corn and stem borers, squash vine borers, and some pest root nematodes.

 The beneficial nematodes attack soil-dwelling insects through their natural body openings.
 Once inside, these beneficial nematodes release a bacterium that paralyzes and kills the insect.
 The nematodes then feed on the tissue of the insect carcass and also eat the bacteria.
 They reproduce inside the carcass and then move on to a new host.